Generic selectors

 Passover is a very sobering time.
 We remember and proclaim the death of our Lord and Savior Jesus Christ for it is by His sacrifice that God is able to forgive our sins and establish a covenant with us.
 It is a solemn ceremony that begins with the love and humility of washing others’ feet, followed by the symbolic breaking and eating unleavened bread and then drinking a sip of wine.
 All of these have deep meaning but it is important to truly understand the meaning of His death as well as the footwashing, bread, and wine so that we can truly discern the Lord’s body.
 Preparation both physically and spiritually are a serious matter in order to partake of this annual ceremony in a worthy manner.

 Notes on preparing for the Passover are mentioned in CHAPTER 1.
 The core meaning behind the Passover, footwashing, unleavened bread, and wine are presented in CHAPTER 2 and the service is detailed in CHAPTER 3.
-The appendices contain hymns, answers to FAQs, other Passover-related Scriptures, and CHC dates for the holydays.
+The appendices contain hymns, answers to FAQs, other Passover-related Scriptures, and dates for the holydays.

 Grace and peace be to all from God our Father and our Lord Jesus Christ!